AldarKose-dev/currency-parser/README.md

 # Currency Exchange Rate Parser

-This app diligently fetches currency exchange rates from [mig.kz](https://mig.kz), saves them in PostgreSQL and provides REST API endpoints to retrieve the latest rates and their averages over a specified period, so you don’t have to Google it every time.
+This project is a Go-based application that parses currency exchange rates from the [mig.kz](https://mig.kz) website, stores them in a PostgreSQL database, and provides REST API endpoints to retrieve the latest rates and their averages over a specified period.
----

 ## Features